Church of Saint Benoit, Istanbul: Ottoman Age

 In this period St. Benoit became the most prestigious church of Galata, being used as a burial place by the upper class of the quarter and by several aristocrats and French ambassadors.
 Moreover, Saint Benoit was also used as national church of the Germans in Istanbul.
-During these years n hospital was added to the complex.
+During these years, a hospital was added to the complex.
 The Seventeenth-Century Ottoman traveler Evliya Çelebi describes the shrine as a "French church with an Organ".
 In 1731 the edifice burned again during another quarter fire, but was restored in 1732 by the French Ambassador.

 On 6 July 1735 the body of the Hungarian exile Francis II Rákóczi, considered a national hero in his country, was buried in St. Benoit, next to his mother Zrínyi Ilona.
 There they remained, their graves often visited by Hungarian visitors to the city, until moved to Hungary in 1906.

 After the Suppression of the Society of Jesus in 1773, in 1783 French Lazarists friars took over the complex.
 At the end of the eighteenth century a chapel dedicated to St. Anne was built.
 After problems during the French Revolution, in 1804 the friars restored the church, and transformed the existing school into the "Lycée Saint-Benoît d'Istanbul" (Özel Saint-Benoît Fransız Lisesi) which exists still today and is one of the most prestigious private schools in Istanbul.

 In 1839, nuns belonging to the Soeurs de la Charité (Daughters of Charity) society came from France and founded the female section of the school.
 In 1840 the school was moved to Bebek, but after the demolition of part of the Genoese ramparts of Galata, the school moved back here.
 In 1865 part of the left aisle and the atrium with several inscriptions burned.
 This part of the church was coarsely restored in 1871.

 In 1867 the complex was enlarged with the erection of the "Maison de la providence" complex, comprising, among others, an orphanage, a hospital and a seminary.